hbedle-subsurface/seismic_ml_assessment/README.md

 - **Researchers** who want a framework for critically evaluating ML-based seismic interpretations - their own or others'
 - **Anyone** who has ever run a seismic ML workflow and thought "this looks great" without being quite sure why

 No ML expertise is required.
 Every question is written in plain geoscience language.
-You do not need to know what a covariance matrix is to use this tool - though you might know by the end of it.
+You do not need to know what a covariance matrix is to use this tool - though you might know by the end of it :)

 ---

 ## How to use it

 Visit the link above.
 The tool runs entirely in your browser - nothing is stored or transmitted anywhere.
-Your answers stay on your machine.
+Your answers stay on your machine, and you can save a pdf at the end.

 Work through the sections.
 Answer honestly.
 "I don't know" is a valid answer and scores as the highest uncertainty level - not as a punishment, but because not knowing is a real source of uncertainty in your analysis.